smartscenes/sstk/README.md

 ## Assets
 To use the STK, you will need to get yourself some assets.
 There are several open-source datasets that you can use with the STK.
-Many of these datasets require agreeing to a licenese and terms of use, so please go to their respective websites to download them.
+Many of these datasets require agreeing to a license and terms of use, so please go to their respective websites to download them.

 1. 3D Models